-Click on the tabs titles to switch between the workspaces.
-To cycle between workspaces use Ctrl-PageUp and Ctrl-PageDown.
-Double click to rename the workspace.
+Click on the tabs to switch between the workspaces.
+You can also use the keyboard shortcuts Ctrl-PageUp and Ctrl-PageDown.
+Double-click a tab to rename the workspace.

 Click on the Add button to add a new workspace.